bloominstituteoftechnology/node-api3-project/README.md

 - `validateUser()`

-  - `validateUser` validates the `body` on a request to create a new user
+  - `validateUser` validates the `body` on a request to create or update a user
   - if the request `body` is missing, respond with status `400` and `{ message: "missing user data" }`
   - if the request `body` lacks the required `name` field, respond with status `400` and `{ message: "missing required name field" }`